jojobear2020/Credit_Risk_Analysis/README.md

 * Out of the 101 high risk instances (first row), the classifier predicted correctly 94 of them (true posotive).
 * Out of the 17104 low risk instances (second row), the classifier predicted correctly 15398 of them (true negative).
-* Out of sample of 17205, the classifier predicted correctly about 15492 (90%) of them;  1713 (10%) were false/inaccurate predictions.
+* Out of sample of 17205, the classifier predicted correctly/true about 15492 (90%) of them;  1713 (10%) were false/inaccurate predictions.

 ![](https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/easy_ensemble_adaboost_classifier_all.PNG)